dimpap1987/fast-jira-commit/README.md

 ## How to use

-1. Run it directly from node_modules
-   `node {node_modules_file_path}/fast-jira-commit/index.js`

-OR

-2. Create an alias
-   `alias jc='node {node_modules_file_path}/fast-jira-commit/index.js'`

-### Provide additional commit message
+Type command `jc`

+#### Arguments:

-You can provide an additional commit message.
+- `-m"`This is a commit message`"`  -   You can provide an additional commit message.
 This message will be appended to the one provided by the library.

-Run `jc -m"additional message..."`

-### Reset the configuration

-Run `jc -r` in order to reset the configuration.
-You will be asked again to fill the configuration.
+- `-r`                            -   Reset configuration.
+You will be asked to fill the configuration again.

 ## Configuration